pachyderm/docs/content/2.1.x/reference/pipeline-spec.md

   - When adding 3 text files to the input repo (file1.txt, file2.txt, file3.txt), the 2 pipelines (reprocess_until_success and reprocess_at_every_job) will process the 3 datums (here, the glob pattern `/*` creates one datum per file).
   - Now, let's add a 4th file file4.txt to our input repo or modify the content of file2.txt for example.
-      - **Case of our default `reprocess_until_success.json pipeline`**: A quick check at the [list datum on the job id](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/glob-pattern/#running-list-datum-on-a-past-job){target=_blank} shows 4 datums, of which 3 were skipped.
+      - **Case of our default `reprocess_until_success.json pipeline`**: A quick check at the [list datum on the job id](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/glob-pattern/#running-list-datum-on-a-past-job) shows 4 datums, of which 3 were skipped.
 (Only the changed file was processed)
       - **Case of `reprocess_at_every_job.json`**: A quick check at the list datum on the job id shows that all 4 datums were reprocessed, none were skipped.

-!!!
-Warning
+{{% notice warning %}}
 `"reprocess_spec": "every_job` will not take advantage of Pachyderm's default de-duplication.
 In effect, this can lead to slower pipeline performance.
 Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
-Review how [datum processing](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/){target=_blank} works to understand more.
+Review how [datum processing](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/) works to understand more.
+{{% /notice %}}

 ### Service (optional)

-!!!
-Warning
+{{% notice warning %}}
 Service Pipelines are an [experimental feature](../../reference/supported-releases/#experimental).
+{{% /notice %}}

 `service` specifies that the pipeline should be treated as a long running service rather than a data transformation.
 This means that `transform.cmd` is